laravel/docs/vite.md

 <a name="blade-processing-static-assets"></a>
 ### Processing Static Assets With Vite

 When referencing assets in your JavaScript or CSS, Vite automatically processes and versions them.
-However, when building Blade templated applications, Vite can also process and version static assets that you reference solely in Blade templates.
+In addition, when building Blade based applications, Vite can also process and version static assets that you reference solely in Blade templates.

-In order to do this you will need to make Vite aware of the assets your application depends on by importing your static assets into the applications' entry point - even if you do not plan to use any JavaScript in your application.

-Let's say we want to process and version all images stored in `resources/images` and also the fonts stored in `resources/fonts`.
-To achieve this, we can add the following in the `resources/js/app.js` entry point:
+However, in order to accomplish this, you need to make Vite aware of your assets by importing the static assets into the application's entry point.
+For example, if you want to process and version all images stored in `resources/images` and all fonts stored in `resources/fonts`, you should add the following in your application's `resources/js/app.js` entry point:

 ```js
 import.meta.glob([